History of China: Tang dynasty (618–907)

 A Tang period gilt-silver jar, shaped in the style of northern nomad's leather bag decorated with a horse dancing with a cup of wine in its mouth, as the horses of Emperor Xuanzong were trained to do.

 The dynasty continued to flourish under the rule of Empress Wu Zetian, the only official empress regnant in Chinese history, and reached its zenith during the long reign of Emperor Xuanzong, who oversaw an empire that stretched from the Pacific to the Aral Sea with at least 50 million people.
 There were vibrant artistic and cultural creations, including works of the greatest Chinese poets, Li Bai and Du Fu.

 At the zenith of prosperity of the empire, the An Lushan Rebellion from 755 to 763 was a watershed event.
 War, disease, and economic disruption devastated the population and drastically weakened the central imperial government.
 Upon suppression of the rebellion, regional military governors, known as jiedushi, gained increasingly autonomous status as the central government lost its ability to control them.
 With loss of revenue from land tax, the central imperial government came to rely heavily on its salt monopoly.
 Externally, former submissive states raided the empire and the vast border territories were lost for centuries.
 Nevertheless, civil society recovered and thrived amidst the weakened imperial bureaucracy.

-In late Tang period the empire was worn out by recurring revolts of the regional military governors, while scholar-officials engaged in fierce factional strife and corrupted eunuchs amassed immense power.
+In the late Tang period the empire was worn out by recurring revolts of the regional military governors, while scholar-officials engaged in fierce factional strife and corrupted eunuchs amassed immense power.
 Catastrophically, the Huang Chao Rebellion, from 874 to 884, devastated the entire empire for a decade.
 The sack of the southern port Guangzhou in 879 was followed by the massacre of most of its inhabitants, especially the large foreign merchant enclaves.
 By 881, both capitals, Luoyang and Chang'an, fell successively.
 The reliance on ethnic Han and Turkic warlords in suppressing the rebellion increased their power and influence.
 Consequently, the fall of the dynasty following Zhu Wen's usurpation led to an era of division.